AC-coupling

 Principle

-AC-coupling is the use of battery inverters and PV inverters in the same system.
-The different elements are connected together via the AC Lines.
+The AC-coupling is the principle of using separated battery inverters and PV inverters in the same system.
+The different elements are connected via the AC lines and therefore the name AC-coupling.

 General system design